A finite volume Simo-Reissner beam method for moored floating body dynamics: Benchmark Case

-Amplitude is computed as the average of multiple peak-to-trough values in the time interval between 8 and 16 seconds, corresponding to approximately 4.4 wave periods for case H15T18 and 4 wave periods for case H12T20.
+Amplitude is computed as the average of multiple peak-to-trough values in the time interval between 8 and 16 seconds, corresponding to approximately 4.4 wave periods for case H15T18 and four wave periods for case H12T20.
 This provides a consistent estimate of the characteristic oscillation magnitude.
-Percentage error is reported relative to the experimental amplitude.
-For H12T20, both the present model and MoorDyn overpredict the surge amplitude (Figure \ref{fig:H12T20-Surge}), with the present model deviating by 28.69\% and MoorDyn by 27.40\%.
-In heave, both models are within a close range of the experimental results (Figure \ref{fig:H12T20-Heave}), with the present model showing a deviation of 6.46\% and MoorDyn 7.03\%.
-For pitch, both numerical models slightly underestimate the amplitude; MoorDyn is slightly closer to the experimental value (Figure \ref{fig:H12T20-Pitch}), with a 3.93\% error compared to 5.23\% from the present model.
-In the steeper wave case H15T18, the present model performs slightly better in heave and pitch predictions.
-In heave, the present model has a deviation of 6.19\%, compared to 7.76\% for MoorDyn (Figure \ref{fig:H15T18-Heave}).
-For pitch, the present model shows 4.10\% error, while MoorDyn underpredicts the amplitude with a larger deviation of 38.60\% (Figure \ref{fig:H15T18-Pitch}).
+The percentage error is reported relative to the experimental amplitude.
+For H12T20, both the present model and MoorDyn overpredict the surge amplitude (Figure \ref{fig:H12T20-Surge}), with the present model deviating by 9.09\% and MoorDyn by 27.40\%.
+In heave, the present model matches the experimental data more closely than MoorDyn (Figure \ref{fig:H12T20-Heave}), with a deviation of 3\%, compared with 9.08\% for MoorDyn.
+For pitch, both numerical models slightly underestimate the amplitude; the present model is closer to the experimental value (Figure \ref{fig:H12T20-Pitch}), with a 2.55\% error compared to {3.93\%} from the MoorDyn.
+In the steeper wave case (H15T18), the present model performs better in all surge, heave and pitch predictions.
+For surge, the present model differs from the experiments by 8.6\%, while MoorDyn shows a larger 13.04\% error.
+In heave, the present model has a deviation of 6.49\%, compared to 7.14\% for MoorDyn (Figure \ref{fig:H15T18-Heave}).
+For pitch, the present model shows 4.32\% error, while MoorDyn underpredicts the amplitude with a larger deviation of 38.60\% (Figure \ref{fig:H15T18-Pitch}).
 These findings indicate that the present model captures pitch responses more consistently under steeper wave conditions (H15T18) than MoorDyn.
 Stronger nonlinear coupling and closer alignment between the wave period and the system’s natural pitch frequency likely contribute to the lower pitch prediction error in H15T18 compared to H12T20.
+Overall, the present model delivers smaller amplitude errors than MoorDyn across both wave cases, demonstrating improved predictive capability.
 Nevertheless, further investigation would help confirm and refine these observations.

-This discrepancy in pitch motion is also evident in Figures \ref{fig:H12T20-Pitch} and \ref{fig:H15T18-Pitch}.
-One possible factor causing this offset is the wooden plate attached to the box's front face and the reflective markers attached.
-This wooden plate is not present in numerical simulation, which can lead to some discrepancies in pitch motion.
-Moreover, a more important note from the experimental report is that during the experiments, there was splashing on this plate \citep{dominguez_sph_2019, wu_experimental_2019}, which may explain the differences in pitch motion compared to measured data.
-Additionally, previous numerical studies \citep{chen_cfd_2022, dominguez_sph_2019} have also reported similar offsets in pitch motion.